 Tips and Techniques

 The fish move too much shallower areas in the spring to spawn and often go close to the bank.
 During this period, the best way to catch fish is via small jigs, chartreuse colors, weightless worms, spinnerbaits, and plastic lizards.

 Another excellent bait for the lake is a 7-inch worm in tequila sunrise or red shad fished around grasses or lily pads.
 Bream fishing is ideal around the lake banks, and one of the most popular ways to catch bream is by using red worms beneath a cork.
 Crappie usually hangs from the shore close to the deeper waters unless it’s spring and they are spawning.
 You can use small jigs and shiners as excellent lures.

 Lake Hancock’s Boat Ramp has a structure that acts as a legacy for the flood control district of the 1930s vintage.
 The ramp has improved from the informal launching site on Winter Lake Road, dating from the construction of the road in the 1960s.

 It has been under construction for a while and has now been open.
 Although there are still a few restrictions, visitors can take rides.

 Lake Hancock has a massive presence of American Alligator, especially along its shoreline.
 It feeds on one of the enormous bird rookeries in Florida.
 Lake Hancock is known to be one of the best sites to go alligator hunting.

-Circle B Bar reserve has had one of the most significant expansions of alligators since the water levels were restored, along with the wetlands areas.
+Circle B Bar reserve has had one of the most significant expansions of alligators since the water levels and wetlands areas were restored.
 Many of the alligators are usually large, and trails will usually be closed during the nesting season so that interspecies conflicts do not occur.